 Ques2.
 Mention the two ways in which coder can create string objects in java?

 The two ways in which coder can create string objects in java are:-

 Using new operator

 The objects which are created by using the new operator are stored in a heap memory and the objects which are created by using string literals are stored in a string constant pool.

 String s1 = new String(“lmn”); //Creation of String object by using new operator

 String s2 = “lmn”; // Creation of string object by using string literal

 Ques 3.
 What do you mean by String Constant pool?

 The most used data objects in Java are the String objects.
-Therefore, Java has a specific provision to store string objects.
+Therefore, java has a specific provision to store the string objects.
 String Constant Pool is one of the arrangements to store the string objects.
 String Constant Pool is the space in the heap memory which is particularly allocated for the string objects which are created through the string literals.

 The main point about String Constant Pool is that two string objects cannot have the same content.
 When a developer creates a string object by using string literals then the JVM (Java Virtual Machine) completely checks the content of the new object that has to be created and if JVM finds the content of the new object matching the content of the existing object then JVM returns the reference of the existing object and the new object is not created and if the content is different then, a new string object is created.